rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 Once yourself publisher client is configured properly with necessary broadcast settings and authentication parameters as necessary, you can implement the mechanism to initialize your publisher client and start publishing.
 Depending on your requirement, you may want publishing with different contrains and options.

-**Standard Publish**
+**Simple Publish**

-For simple publishing example take a look at the `Publish` example for [HTML5](https://github.com/red5pro/streaming-html5/tree/master/src/page/test/publish), [Android](https://github.com/red5pro/streaming-android/tree/master/app/src/main/java/red5pro/org/testandroidproject/tests/PublishTest) and [IOS](https://github.com/red5pro/streaming-ios/tree/master/R5ProTestbed/Tests/Publish) in the respective testbeds.
+For simple publishing example take a look at the `Publish` testbed example for [HTML5](https://github.com/red5pro/streaming-html5/tree/master/src/page/test/publish), [Android](https://github.com/red5pro/streaming-android/tree/master/app/src/main/java/red5pro/org/testandroidproject/tests/PublishTest) and [IOS](https://github.com/red5pro/streaming-ios/tree/master/R5ProTestbed/Tests/Publish) in the respective testbeds.

 **Changing Camera**